tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/Web/错误码_intl_en.md

 | -10020 | Server connection timed out.
 Try again. |

 ## Common Errors and Solutions
 The following errors must be fixed through application-side intervention.
-For example, if camera access is denied, your application needs to prompt users to grant it camera access in order to be able to make video calls.
+For example, if camera access is denied, your application needs to prompt users to grant it camera access in order to make calls.

 | Error Message    | Description    | Solution    |